nuxeo/rest-api-compatibility-tests/README.md

 ## Purpose

-This project allows to validate the REST API versions that are supported in the [master branch](https://github.com/nuxeo/nuxeo) of the Nuxeo Platform.
+This project allows to validate the REST API versions that are supported in the [2021 branch](https://github.com/nuxeo/nuxeo-lts) of the Nuxeo Platform.

 For each REST API version, we need to guarantee the following assertion: